nicogig/T460s-Clover/README.md

 Clover Bootloader, Kexts, config and ACPI patches for ThinkPad T460s.
 Based on tluck's repo: https://github.com/tluck/Lenovo-T460-Clover

+## This Repo is currently INACTIVE

+Just a quick warning before you download and use my repo!
+This repo is currently INACTIVE and hasn't been updated in a while (University work has definitely taken a toll on me this year!).
+I won't be updating this repo until at least June 11th.
+After that, I will focus on porting this setup to OpenCore.

+Thank you to everyone who downloaded, forked, and starred this repo.
+I hope you'll stick around for the OpenCore port!

 ## What's different from tluck's Clover config
 - The touchpad driver was changed to acidanthera's VodooPS2 (https://github.com/acidanthera/VoodooPS2).
 This driver enables multitouch gestures on the Synaptic touchpad (but top buttons do not work)
 - Clover was updated to support macOS Catalina